Use the Big Booking Platforms to Direct Renters to Your Own Site

 An obvious first step if you want people to find your direct booking site; make sure you have one.

-This could be an all-singing, all-dancing website that you’ve had designed for you; it could be a Wix or Wordpress site that you’ve put together yourself; it could simply be a Facebook page or it could be a one-page property site from a company like Rentalsystems.
+This could be an all-singing, all-dancing website that you’ve had designed for you; it could be a Wix or Wordpress site that you’ve put together yourself; it could simply be a Facebook page, or you could just use your Clickstay page, because you can accept direct bookings there.

 Whichever you choose, you need to have somewhere that a renter can find details about your property and get in touch with you.